Indemnity – How the Supplier Can Reduce Their Liability

 Notes and Further Reading

-[2] Reduction of obligations of the indemnifying partner.
-The term "defend" includes the obligation of the indemnifying partner to defend its contractual partner in a lawsuit with a third party.
-The term "hold harmless" results in the indemnifying partner not being able to assert claims against its partner (str.).
+[2] Reduction of the indemnifying party's obligations.
+The term "defend" includes the indemnifying party's obligation to defend its contracting party in a lawsuit with a third party.
+The term "hold harmless" results in the indemnifying party not being able to assert claims against its contracting party (especially applicable here).

 [3] Reduction of the very broad personal scope of the indemnity clause.

-[4] Under U.S. procedural law, even in a successful case, the plaintiff has no right to reimbursement of attorney's fees (the so-called "American Rule").
-For this reason, attorney's fees are listed as a compensable damage in indemnity clauses.
-However, these costs should at least be limited to a reasonable amount.
-See also Euro-Asian Oil SA v.
+[4] According to U.S. litigation law, the plaintiff is not entitled to reimbursement of its attorney’s fees even if successful (so-called "American Rule").
+For this reason, attorney's fees are listed as compensable damages in indemnity clauses.
+However, in this case, these costs should at least be limited to a reasonable amount.
+Concerning "reasonable" attorney's fees, see also Euro-Asian Oil SA v.
 Credit Suisse AG [2017] EWHC B7 (Comm) (23 January 2017).

-[5] Limitation of liability to foreseeable damages or exclusion of consequential damages.
-Without this addition, there is controversy as to whether the "test of remoteness" (also called "test of reasonableness") - first in Hadley & Anor v Baxendale & Ors [1854] EWHC Exch J70 (23 February 1854) - also applies to an indemnity clause.
+[5] Limitation of liability to foreseeable damages and exclusion of consequential damages.
+Without this addition, it is disputed whether the "test of remoteness" (also called "test of reasonableness") – first in Hadley & Anor v Baxendale & Ors [1854] EWHC Exch J70 (23 February 1854) – also applies to an indemnity clause.
 See also Glenn D. West and Sara Duran, Reassessing the "Consequences" of Consequential Damage Waivers in Acquisition Agreements (2008).
 63 Bus.
 Law.
 777 (2008), https://ssrn.com/abstract=2660962.

-[6] Restriction by the necessity of a causation between the breach of duty by the indemnifying partner and the claim of the third party.
-The usual phrase "directly or indirectly" should be avoided at all costs.
-This also applies to the unrestricted use of "arising out of or in connection with."
-Because this also includes consequential damages.
+[6] Restriction by the necessity of a causal connection between the indemnifying party’s breach and the third party’s claim.
+The usual phrasing "directly or indirectly" should be avoided.
+This also applies to the unrestricted use of "arising out of or in connection with", since it also covers consequential damages.

-[7] An indemnity for all breaches of duty should be avoided at all costs.
-In addition to the usual regulations of an indemnity (violation of IP rights), it should - if at all - only cover breaches of confidentiality obligations.
-In addition, fault should be included as an additional requirement (the common law prevalent in many English-speaking countries does not have a fault requirement).
+[7] An indemnification for all breaches should be avoided.
+Aside from the usual indemnity coverage (IP rights infringement), it should – if at all – only cover breaches of confidentiality obligations.
+Moreover, fault should be included as an additional element (Common Law prevailing in many English-speaking countries does not require fault).

-[8] Restriction in case of contributory negligence (cf. § 254 para.
-1 BGB if German law applies).
+[8] Restriction in case of contributory negligence (cf. section 254 (1) BGB if German law applies).

-[9] Further restriction in case of contributory negligence (cf. § 254 para.
-2 sentence 1 alt.
+[9] Further restriction in case of contributory negligence (cf. section 254 (2) sentence 1 alt.
 2 BGB if German law applies).

-Formulation Example from the Perspective of the Indemnifying Contract Partner
+Example Wording from the Perspective of the Indemnifying Party

 The Supplier shall indemnify the Customer against all claims, demands, suits, liabilities, costs, expenses (including reasonably incurred legal fees), damages, and losses, provided these are reasonably foreseeable at the time of the conclusion of the agreement, suffered or incurred by the Customer arising out of a third-party claim against Customer caused directly by: